giwankim/til/ddd/made-functional/04-understanding-types.md

 ```

 > [!NOTE]
 > *Sum types* or *tagged unions*, in F# terminology, are called *discriminated unions*.
-We will often call them *choice types*, because it best represents their role in domain modeling.
+We will often call them *choice types*, because this term best represents their role in domain modeling.

 ### Simple Types